piggyslasher/Gulp-boilerplate-for-web-designers/README.md

+***NOTE**: This repo is unmaintained*.
+I just merge pull-requests for this now and have moved happily to webpack.

 # Gulp: SASS / Jade / Compass-Mixins / LiveReload boilerplate for Front-End Web Designers

 If you have any issues after NPM INSTALL, also try npm install js-hint